Growth of religion: Christianity

-It's been reported also that increasing numbers of young people or educated people are becoming Christians in several countries such as China, Hong Kong, Indonesia, Iran, Japan, Singapore, and South Korea.
-It's been also reported that conversion into Christianity is significantly increasing among Korean, Chinese, and Japanese in the United States.
+It has been reported also that increasing numbers of young people or educated people are becoming Christians in several countries such as China, Indonesia, Iran, Japan, Singapore, and South Korea.
+It has also been reported that conversion into Christianity is significantly increasing among Korean, Chinese, and Japanese in the United States.
 By 2012 percentage of Christians on mentioned communities was 71%, more than 30% and 37%, respectively.
 According to the World Christian Encyclopedia, between 1965 and 1985 about 2.5 million Indonesians converted from Islam to Christianity.
 Many people who convert to Christianity face persecution.

 Deism

 The 2001 American Religious Identification Survey (ARIS) survey estimated that between 1990 and 2001 the number of self-identifying deists grew from 6,000 to 49,000, representing about 0.02% of the US population at the time.